Hibou57/PostiATS-Utilities/doc/syntax-guide.md

 Very like a `DATATYPE_DECL`, except it only defines constructors, not an associated type, so it only defines dynamic identifiers.
 It also has no alternative (`|`) parts: since it does not introduce a type, it would be useless.
 An instance of an exception is of sort `viewtype`, that is, of a (anonymous) linear type.
-It is not usually matched by a `CASE_EXP` like with data types, rather a `TRY_EXP`.
+It is not usually matched by a `CASE_EXP` like with data types, rather by a `TRY_EXP`.
 An instance is thrown/raised with the `"$raise"` special function.
-Raising exceptions requires memory allocation on the stack using “alloca”.
-Raising exceptions is known to possibly cause some memory leaks.
+Raising an exception uses memory allocation in the background.
+Raising exceptions is known to possibly cause some memory leaks, so don’t be surprised if you find some (anyway, using exceptions as few as possible is always better).

 Example: